MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 ms.dyn365.ops.version:
 ---

-# Provision a Dynamics 365 Commerce evaluation environment
+# Provision a Dynamics 365 Commerce demo or sandbox environment

 [!include [banner](includes/banner.md)]

-This article explains how to provision a Microsoft Dynamics 365 Commerce evaluation environment.
+This article explains how to provision a Microsoft Dynamics 365 Commerce environment for demo or sandbox usage with built in demo data.
+The process for setting up a production environment is similar however more involved since many of the pre-requisites are already provided in demo data.

 Before you begin, we recommend that you take a quick scan through this article to get an idea of what the process requires.

-> [!NOTE]
-> Commerce evaluation environments aren't generally available, and are granted to partners and customers on a per-request basis.
-For more information, reach out to your Microsoft partner contact.

-To successfully provision a Commerce evaluation environment, you must create a project that has a specific product name and type.
+To successfully provision a Commerce environment, you must create a project that has a specific product name and type.
 The environment and Commerce Scale Unit (CSU) also have some specific parameters that you must use when you expect to provision e-Commerce later.
 The instructions in this article describe all the steps that are required to complete provisioning and the parameters that you must use.

-After you successfully provision your Commerce evaluation environment, you must complete a few post-provisioning steps to prepare it for use.
-Some steps are optional, depending on the aspects of the system that you want to evaluate.
+After you successfully provision your Commerce environment, you must complete a few post-provisioning steps to prepare it for use.
+Some steps are optional, depending on the aspects of the system that you want to use.
 You can always complete the optional steps later.

-For information about how to configure your Commerce evaluation environment after you provision it, see [Configure a Commerce evaluation environment](cpe-post-provisioning.md).
-For information about how to configure optional features for your Commerce evaluation environment, see [Configure optional features for a Commerce evaluation environment](cpe-optional-features.md).
+For information about how to configure your Commerce evaluation environment after you provision it, see [Configure a Commerce environment](cpe-post-provisioning.md).
+For information about how to configure optional features for your Commerce environment, see [Configure optional features for a Commerce environment](cpe-optional-features.md).

 ## Prerequisites

-The following prerequisites must be in place before you can provision your Commerce evaluation environment:
+The following prerequisites must be in place before you can provision your Commerce environment:

-- You have been onboarded into the evaluation program and granted capacity for an evaluation environment.
 - You have access to the Microsoft Dynamics Lifecycle Services (LCS) portal.
 - You are an existing Microsoft Dynamics 365 partner or customer and are able to create a Dynamics 365 Commerce project.
 - You have administrator access to your Microsoft Azure subscription, or you're in contact with a subscription administrator who can assist you if required.
 - You have your Azure Active Directory (Azure AD) tenant ID available.
-- You've created an Azure AD security group that can be used as an e-Commerce system admin group, and you have its ID available.
+- You have created an Azure AD security group that can be used as an e-Commerce system admin group, and you have its ID available.
-- You've created an Azure AD security group that can be used as a Ratings and Reviews moderator group, and you have its ID available.
+- You have created an Azure AD security group that can be used as a Ratings and Reviews moderator group, and you have its ID available.
 (This security group can be the same as the e-Commerce system admin group.)
+- You have a project already created and available to use in LCS.

 Note that this list isn't exhaustive.
 If you experience any issues, reach out to your Microsoft partner contact for assistance.

-## Provision your Commerce evaluation environment
+## Provision your Commerce environment

-These procedures explain how to provision a Commerce evaluation environment.
+These procedures explain how to provision a Commerce environment.
 After you successfully complete them, the Commerce evaluation environment will be ready for configuration.
 All the activities that are described here occur in the LCS portal.

 ### Create a new project